Ahhj/Ahhj/README.md

-I'm Ahhj (Alistair IRL, he/him)
+I'm Alistair (he/him)

 - By day I'm a Data Scientist @ NHS Digital 🩺
-- In my spare time, I'm a novice ReactJS developer
+- In my spare time, I'm a novice ReactJS developer 💻
-- But professionally, I code in Python and PySpark (you're way better off asking me about those!)
+- But professionally, I code in Python 🐍 and PySpark ✨ (so you're way better off asking me about those!)
-- I'm keen to collaborate on any coding/data science for good projects
+- I'm keen to collaborate on any coding/data science for good projects 🙏
-- Most importantly, I don't usually have a moustache
+- I don't usually have a moustache 👨🏼
+-
 <!--
 **Ahhj/Ahhj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.